ncedeno1122/AwfulCatMetroidvania/Assets/Documents/ObsidianVault/DevLogs/July 6th.md

 Initially, my only question was about what exactly happens to the coroutine to not restore the Breakable tile while the player is inside of it, but I suppose we can keep that in the BreakableTile component class.

+GEEZ I just heated up some soup and ate it with some Inca Kola all late at 2:30 am.
+Would recommend, that TOTALLY hit the spot.
+In any case,

+I refactored BreakOnProjectile to BreakOnTag, with a List of tags to break for.
+This allows for some fun flexibility for how certain Tiles break and all that stuff.

+Now it's time to approach the Fall-through blocks with this component-based logic.